There are currently no products in the cart.

-Choline is a critical but often overlooked micronutrient that is responsible numerous bodily functions.
-But you’ve never even heard of choline?
+When it comes to both mental and physical health, research has continued to show that choline benefits our day-to-day functionality.
+Choline is a critical but often overlooked micronutrient that is responsible for numerous bodily functions.
+But you’ve never even heard of it?
 That’s ok, most people haven’t.

-This interesting nutrient is critical for the methylation of DNA, RNA, and protein, a process which is needed for their biosynthesis.
+Choline is critical for the methylation of DNA, RNA, and protein, a process that is needed for their biosynthesis.
 Think of DNA as the code behind an app.
 Choline acts as the switch that allows the commands of the app to function.

 Choline is used in the body to form phosphatidylcholine which is a major constituent of every cell and mitochondrial membrane.
 The mitochondria are the power plants of cells and are responsible for regulating how fats and glucose are used.